Netflix ‘Bright’ To Star Will Smith, Joel Edgerton: Everything We Know So Far

 Netflix might make Bright a little different

-Netflix has been known to do production releases for smaller theater runs just like with Crouching Tiger, which is a good move to qualify for film awards.
+Netflix has been known to do production releases for smaller theater runs to qualify for film awards just like what they did with Crouching Tiger.
 This time, though, Netflix might not produce Bright the same way, especially if the movie will only be available through the streaming service, CNET learned.

-Bright may be the biggest blockbuster film yet for Netflix
+Biggest blockbuster film yet for Netflix

-With an unmatched line-up of original content, seeing Netflix get into original feature films would be something fresh for the streaming service.
-The movie’s plot of bringing a human and an orc cop together is also something to look forward to.
-Ward and Jakoby both have to face elements of all kind who are ready and geared to kill for one powerful wand.
+With an unrivaled line-up of original content, seeing Netflix get into original feature films would be something fresh for the streaming service.
+The movie’s plot of bringing a human and an orc cop together is not altogether new, but it’s something to look forward to for fans with Smith in the mix.

-If all goes well, Bright would be the biggest push yet for Netflix when it comes to blockbuster films.
-The satiric war film War Machine starring Brad Pitt is reported to only cost Netflix about $60 million and has yet to be released as well.
-Bright will make its global debut this December.
+If all goes well, Bright would be Netflix’s biggest hit on blockbuster films.
+The streaming service already has the War Machine starring Brad Pitt on a line-up, though it is yet to be released by the company.
+In comparison to the $90 million that Netflix shelled out for Bright, the $60 million price of War Machine might make Bright look to be the better movie for some.

-Catch the trailer of the new sci-fi movie Bright on Netflix below.
+Watch the trailer of Netflix’s original movie Bright below that will make its global debut by December this year.

 [Featured Image by Kevin Winter and Frazer Harrison/Getty Images]